top of page

 The aim of the ABA Access4All parent campaign is to promote awareness, understanding and much wider access to professionally-managed ABA (Applied Behaviour Analysis) therapies for children and adults with autism and other developmental disabilities throughout the UK.

 ABA has the strongest evidence base for improving outcomes with such disabilities and yet is still not widely enough understood or available in the UK.
 We aim to raise awareness of ABA through the media and on social networks, through lobbying and seeking to influence at government and local government level, and through judicial review, with successful settlement in Wolverhampton Read more.
-The recent accreditation of the UK-SBA's register of ABA professionals by major UK regulator the Professional Standards Authority (PSA) marks a crucial step-change for UK behaviour analysis - Read more.
+The accreditation in 2023 of the UK-SBA's register of ABA professionals by major UK regulator the Professional Standards Authority (PSA) marks a crucial step-change for UK behaviour analysis - Read more.

 A bit about ABA